DarthTacoDev/Pong/README.md

-Simple, janky pong game I made
+Simple, janky pong game I made in P5.js
 ***
 HOW TO PLAY:
 Left paddle is controlled with 'W' and 'S' <br/>